📘 Table of Contents

-C# is a modern, object-oriented programming language developed by Microsoft.
-It’s part of the .NET ecosystem and is used for building desktop apps, games (Unity), APIs, enterprise software, and mobile apps.
+C# (pronounced “C-sharp”) is a modern, object-oriented language developed by Microsoft.
+It’s widely used for desktop applications, web apps, and game development with Unity.

 using System;